How to Train a Dachshund Puppy: Free Tips to Teach a Puppy

 I sat down with her guardians to discuss how they can help her mature into a confident and well behaved dog.

 We headed back inside so that I could go over a simple recall exercise that will help Alice’s guardians train her to come.
-Spending a little time on this type of dog obedience training now will result a lifetime of easy recall.
+Spending a little time on this type of dog obedience training now will result in a lifetime of easy recall.

-We wrapped up the session by going over a structured way of feeding Alice and some basic leash training.
-While this in-home visit should be much more productive then attending several puppy classes, I did strongly recommend that they try to set up as many doggy play dates and interactions with similar sized dogs for the first year of her life to develop confidence.
+While this in-home visit should be much more productive than attending several puppy classes, I did strongly recommend that they try to set up as many doggy play dates and interactions with similar sized dogs for the first year of her life to develop confidence.

 Alice’s guardians have another week left of her imprint period to really bond with their dog.
 This is one of the most important developmental periods of any puppies life.
 I suggested that they spend as much time being with, teaching and interacting with her before this four-month period ends.